Codethier/testjs/README.md

 eg. display("this is printed on the html")

-put stuff in demo.js and ejoy the horrors of js
+put stuff in demo.js and enjoy the horrors of js